 Easy Project is dependent on various systems, which is quite normal in this era of integrated technology.
 To keep the dependencies in order, we have devised a very simple tool that checks the important components on the server.
 The admin just runs a simple command to find the status of each requirement.
 This information is important for admin before installation or update, but also for our support staff, who will give you a more informed response to possible issues.

 Manual and guidelines

-Server environment is a diverse jungle of ridiculous proportions.
-To keep all parts in a perfect sync requires tons of experience and continually refreshing your knowledge about new technologies.
+The server environment is a diverse jungle of ridiculous proportions.
+To keep all parts in perfect sync requires tons of experience and continually refreshing your knowledge about new technologies.
 For the most crucial configurations and components related to our applications, we have published instruction manuals and guidelines that assist admins in regular server maintenance.